 Given its potential in running applications effectively, containerization naturally deserves a crucial role in successful DevOps implementation.

-The effective application delivery cycle naturally eases the burden on Development (Dev) and Operations (Ops) teams, allowing them to focus more on their respective tasks.
+The practical application delivery cycle naturally eases the burden on the Development (Dev) and Operations (Ops) teams, allowing them to focus more on their respective tasks.

-While the Dev teams can focus on generating more quality code in building applications, Ops teams can focus on preparing containers with all the required configurations and dependencies required to run applications.
+While the Dev teams can generate more quality code when building applications, the Ops teams can focus on preparing containers with all the required configurations and dependencies to run applications.

-Cloud’s Platform-as-a-Service (PaaS) and Containers-as-a-Service (CaaS) models add to the above advantage by enabling the process automation, thus eliminating human errors, accelerating time-to-market and enhancing resource utilization.
+Cloud’s Platform-as-a-Service (PaaS) and Containers-as-a-Service (CaaS) models add to the above advantage by enabling process automation, eliminating human errors, accelerating time to market, and enhancing resource utilization.

 The global application container market size was valued at USD 698 million in 2016 and is poised to touch USD 8.2 million by 2025, at a CAGR of 31.8%